 - ii.
-Import under EPCG Scheme shall be subject to an export obligation equivalent to \\\\\ times of duties, taxes and cess saved on capital goods
+Import under EPCG Scheme shall be subject to an export obligation equivalent to times of duties, taxes and cess saved on capital goods

 - a.
 6

 - b.
 5

 - c.
 10

 - d.
 8

-Import under EPCG Scheme shall be subject to an export obligation equivalent to 6 times of duties, taxes and cess saved on capital goods
+Import under EPCG Scheme shall be subject to an export obligation equivalent to 6 times of duties, taxes and cess saved on capital goods d.
+1 Crore

-- Only projects having a minimum investment of ₹ \\\\\ in plant & machinery shall be considered for establishment as EOUs
+- iii.
+Only projects having a minimum investment of ₹ in plant & machinery shall be considered for establishment as EOUs

 - a.
 10 Crore

 - b.
 50 lakhs

 - c.
 5 Crore

-- d.
-1 Crore

 Only projects having a minimum investment of ₹ 1 Crore in plant & machinery shall be considered for establishment as EOUs.
-However, this shall not apply to existing units, units in EHTP/STP/BTP and EOUs in Handicrafts/Agriculture/Floriculture/Aquaculture /Animal Husbandry/Information Technology, Services, Brass Hardware and Handmade jewellery sectors.
+However, this shall not apply to existing units, units in EHTP/STP/BTP and EOUs in Handicrafts/Agriculture / Floriculture / Aquaculture / Animal Husbandry / Information Technology, Services, Brass Hardware and Handmade jewellery sectors.
 BOA may allow establishment of EOUs with a lower investment criteria.

-(ACP) as per the guidelines of CBEC
+- iv. and above Export House shall be entitled to get benefit of Accredited Clients Programme (ACP) as per the guidelines of CBEC

 - a.
 Two Star

 - b.
 Three Star

 - c.
 Four Star

 - d.
 Five Star

-Three Star and above Export House shall be entitled to get benefit of Accredited Clients Programme (ACP) as per the guidelines of CBEC
+Three Star and above Export House shall be entitled to get benefit of Accredited Clients Programme (ACP) as per the guidelines of CBIC